mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Rather than allowing the raw `int` and `string` values to be used, we want to ensure that, if we *do* have a `OrderQuantity` or `EmailAddress`, then we know *for sure* that the constraints have been satisfied.
 If we never need to check the constraints after creation, then that eliminates yet more defensive coding.

 This sounds great, so how do we ensure that the constraints are enforced?
-The answer: the same way as we would in any programming language--make the constructor private and have a separate function that creates valid values and rejects invalid values, returning an error instead.
+The answer: the same way as we would in any programming language — make the constructor private and have a separate function that creates valid values and rejects invalid values, returning an error instead.
 In FP communities, this is sometimes called the *smart constructor* approach.

 Here's an example of this approach applied to `OrderQuantity`: